 If we have described a tour as e-bike friendly it means that it is possible to use your e-bike on the tour.
 The tours that are e-bike friendly will have access to charging facilities each evening for e-bike batteries.
-For all other tours, please contact us if you would like to use an e-bike.

 Typically, the majority of participants are riding non-electric bikes.

 There are a few key points regarding e-bikes to consider if you are planning to bring one:

 - Limited spaces are available for e-bike riders.
 Please click here to let us know what kind of e-bike you plan to ride, and we’ll let you know if space is available, and if your bike is suitable for the tour.

 - Tour support is based on non-ebike speeds of travel and so e-bikers who get ahead of our support may need to slow down or wait patiently.

 - It has to be pedal assist – this means that the bike will provide electrical battery assistance only when the bicycle is pedaled, and ceases to provide assistance when the bicycle reaches a speed of 20 miles/ 32 km per hour.
 No e-scooter, or non-pedalling type electric machines allowed.